 You will have an individual tutorial with your tutor every week.
 This gives you one-to-one support; allows you to discuss feedback on your work; discuss your progress, and receive guidance for independent study.
 To help you develop your ability to study independently, we assign guided study tasks to complete in your own time.
 We also help you to identify your own development needs and work on them independently with access to excellent learning materials.

 Regular lectures give you an opportunity to practise your listening and note-taking skills.
 Regular meetings provide you with essential information about the course and the university, and give you an opportunity to ask questions.

-Regular projects require you to work in groups or individually to produce presentations and write essays, and regular additional tasks are also set.
+Regular projects both in groups and individually may include producing presentations, writing essays, and additional tasks.
 These are assessed by your tutors who provide you with detailed feedback on how to improve the quality of your work.

 Our end of course assessments are accepted by UK Visas and Immigration for entry onto undergraduate and postgraduate courses.
 If you achieve the grades you need on the Pre-sessional English course, you will not be required to take an IELTS test after completing the course.
 (If you intend to study at another institution, please check that they will accept our course results.)
 If you do not achieve the grades you need, we have a retake policy and will give you advice about the possibilities for you.